wwalexander/gobuildall/README.md

 go-buildall
 ===========

-A tool which builds Go programs for every OS and architecture
+A tool which builds Go packages for every OS and architecture

 Building
 --------